TrojanSports - Trojans add more five-star talent with Georgia DT transfer Bear Alexander

 With Alexander and Arizona transfer Kyon Barrs, a veteran Pac-12 starter who went through spring practice with USC, the Trojans now have a formidable pair of defensive tackles to build around, with returning starting nose tackle Stanley Ta'ufo'ou still in the mix as well, versatile options like Purdue transfer Jack Sullivan, De'jon Benton and Tyrone Taleni able to mix and match at different spots and redshirt freshman Devan Thompkins drawing praise for his development at the 3-technique spot.

 On the outside, USC has a lot of mostly untapped potential at the defensive end/rush end spots.
-Sullivan had 7 tackles for loss with 5.5 sacks for Purdue last season, Texas A&M transfer Anthony Lucas (a top-60 national prospect from that 2022 recruiting class) was one of the stars of spring, Georgia State transfer Jamil Muhammad is a raw talent the coaches feel could emerge as a key contributor off the edge, true freshman Sam Greene turned heads in the spring as well, Korey Foreman (the former five-star from the 2021 class) and Romello Height enter pivotal seasons with plenty of untapped potential, Solomon Tuliaupupu is a sixth-year grinder who has overcome immense injury setbacks to emerge as a key rotation guy at either DE or RUSH, Taleni is back after totaling 5 sacks a season ago, top-65 national prospect Braylan Shelby arrives this summer to work into the mix at that RUSH spot.
+Sullivan is an exception as he had 7 tackles for loss with 5.5 sacks for Purdue last season, but Texas A&M transfer Anthony Lucas (a top-60 national prospect from that 2022 recruiting class) was one of the stars of spring, Georgia State transfer Jamil Muhammad is a raw talent the coaches feel could emerge as a key contributor off the edge, true freshman Sam Greene turned heads in the spring as well while looking like an immediate impact rotation piece, Korey Foreman (the former five-star from the 2021 class) and Romello Height enter pivotal seasons with plenty of untapped potential, Solomon Tuliaupupu is a sixth-year grinder who has overcome immense injury setbacks to emerge as a key rotation cog at either DE or RUSH, Taleni is back after totaling 5 sacks a season ago, Solomon Byrd (who started strong last season and totaled 4 sacks) will be an option after missing the spring with injury, and top-65 national prospect Braylan Shelby arrives as a freshman this summer to work into the mix at that RUSH spot.

 The most likely starting group would seem to be Barrs and Alexander on the inside, Sullivan at DE and Lucas at RUSH, but no unit rotates more than the defensive line so that full depth of talent will be utilized with competition at those spots perhaps the most intriguing storyline for fall camp.